nonplayer/hammercrawl/HAMMERCRAWL! Core Rules.md

 ## CAMPING!
 (The Camp Action)

-The party Leader can choose to take a Camp Action at any time in the dungeon.
+The party Leader can choose to take a Camp Action at any location deemed a **Safe Haven**.
+These are discovered when the DM announces them as such, usually through the roll of net Falcons in the Divining Pool.
 This requires Light and Rations, however.

+To take a Camp Action

 **TIME:** 6 Turns (1 hour; light required, unless *entire* party has infravision!)

 **REQUIRES:** 1 Ration Each (expended!)

+First, **EACH CHARACTER DOES THE FOLLOWING FOR FREE:** (these are based on _Dark Dungeons_ character classes)

+* **Cleric:** Recover 1 daily spell use.
+* **Dwarf, Fighter, Halfling, Mystic, and Thief:** Recover 1 hit die of damage.
+* **Elf:** Either rememorize 1 daily spell *or* recover 1 hit die of damage.
+* **Magic-User:** Rememorize 1 daily spell.

-First, **EACH PLAYER PICKS ONE:**
+Then, **EACH PLAYER PICKS ONE** additional camp action:

 * **Rest:** Recover one rolled hit die per XP level, but also use one additional Ration.
 * **Re-Memorize:** Recover one daily spell use per character level.